-Timeframe: Refer households on an ongoing basis, meet with property owners at least 3 times during the planning period.
+Timeframe: Refer households on an ongoing basis.

 PRODUCTION OF HOUSING

 The City of Rocklin implements various programs to encourage a diversity of housing types.
 Part of this diversity is addressed through the Regional Housing Needs Plan (RHNP), which encourages the construction of housing for all economic segments in the community.
 Housing diversity is important to ensure that all households, regardless of age, income level, and household type, have the opportunity to find housing suited to their need and lifestyle.
 The following programs support the provision of additional housing opportunities in Rocklin.